My neighbours are playing loud music

 What we’ll do

-When we receive your query, it will be triaged by the customer services team to make sure you’ve provided all the information we need, and then it will be passed to a neighbourhood officer for investigation.
+When we receive your query, it will be triaged by the customer services team to make sure you’ve provided all the information we need, and then it will be passed to our communities team for investigation.
 They will get in touch with you within 5 working days.

 If at any point you or someone else is at risk or you feel a crime is being committed, please contact the police.
 Always dial 999 in an emergency.